pirica/adult-pay-sites/README.md

-## MODE B: INSTALL SPANIARD1978 REPO FROM ZIP FILE AND THEN INSTALL THE ADDON FROM KODI
+## MODE B: INSTALL ADUL-PAY-SITES REPO FROM A ZIP FILE AND THEN INSTALL THE ADDONS FROM KODI

 ### Simple installation procedure.

 ### 1st - Install this repository in [Kodi*](https://kodi.tv/download/)
-1.- Download repository.kodi.spaniard1978-xxx.zip file from the "releases" tab or [from here](https://github.com/spaniard1978/spaniard1978/releases) and save in a folder accesible from Kodi.
+1.- Download repository.kodi.adult-pay-sites-xxx.zip file from the "releases" tab or [from here](https://github.com/spaniard1978/adult-pay-sites/releases) and save in a folder accesible from Kodi.

 2.- In Kodi go to system > settings > addons > install from zip

 3.- Browse and choose the zip file you have downloaded and install it

-4.- Spaniard1978.repository is now in [Kodi*](https://kodi.tv/download/) ready to install and periodically update the addons that are inside
+4.- adtul-pay-sites repository is now in [Kodi*](https://kodi.tv/download/) ready to install and periodically update the addons that are inside